-In vibration testing, engineers use shaker fixtures to securely mount a test article to a shaker head in its intended orientation.
-Shaker fixtures provide mechanical support, and well-designed fixtures are often necessary for reliable vibration test results.
+In vibration testing, engineers use fixtures to mount the test article in the required orientation, distribute load, and adapt the device under test (DUT) to the shaker interface.
+Shaker fixtures provide mechanical support, and well-designed fixtures are necessary for reliable vibration test results.

 Do I Need a Shaker Fixture?